akylaiyms/DiscoveringYourDigitalOtherSelf/README.md

 <em>You get into your phone’s head and hear yourself from its point of view.</em> The message I am trying to carry through this piece is to make the audience simply aware of the amount of information we are unconsciously feeding into the algorithms through sound.

-Discovering Your Other Self debuted as an installation piece in Bennington College, VT in November 2021.
+<em>Discovering Your Other Digital Self</em> debuted as an installation piece in Bennington College, VT in November 2021.
 The digital VR version of the piece will be available in late 2022.

 ## Setting up the environment to run the project